For enhanced security, Cloudera configures the hybrid environment’s FreeIPA to only

 additional configuration is not needed there.

-For Active Directory versions prior to 2022, you have to configure your on-premises
+- For Active Directory versions before 2022, you must configure your on-premises

 Cloudera Manager to set the encryption type in Active